mattdsteele/xfd/slides.md

 * [zeit/ncc](https://github.com/zeit/ncc) is a good option
 * Issues using an Action?
 [Fork it!](https://github.com/gimenete/github-jest-snapshots/pull/1)
 * Integration testing `¯\_(ツ)_/¯`
+* Local runners if you hate the ☁

 ---
 # GitHub Actions